BEWARE OF STRANGE FIRE IN WORSHIP

 However, Ananias and Sapphira, being driven or motivated by lust for applause, approval, commendation, or recognition of men also sold a piece of property and brought a part of the proceeds and laid it at the apostles’ feet, claiming it was the entire proceeds from the land that was sold.
 God did not spare them; they were struck dead (Acts 5:1-10).

 What a warning to us today!

-Beloved, it is dangerous, suicidal, or self-destructive to worship God with strange fire in your soul—with passion, inordinate desire, or lust for fame, applause, approval, commendation, or recognition of men.
+Beloved, it is dangerous, suicidal, or self-destructive to be worshipping or serving God with strange fire in your soul – with passion, inordinate desire, or lust for fame, applause, approval, commendation, or recognition of men.